shaku2011/bcil/README.md

 ```
 , which generates control charts for many BQM.

 Note that confidence levels in each chart are currently created by a conventional Shewhart's method based on assumptions of normality (ordinary metrics) or Poisson distribution (count data).
-Fully non-parametric method is under development for the next release!
+Fully non-parametric method is under development for future release!